fukuro-me/docs/src/index.md

 ---

-## What is Fukuro?
+## What is Fukurou?

-Fukuro is an efficient and intuitive AI translation tool designed specifically for Chrome users, enabling you to easily comprehend foreign content wherever you are.
+Fukurou is an efficient and intuitive AI translation tool designed specifically for Chrome users, enabling you to easily comprehend foreign content wherever you are.

-With Fukuro, simply open the Chrome sidebar and select any text on a webpage; the AI will instantly translate it into your specified language.
-Whether it's news, technical documents, social media posts, or academic research, Fukuro ensures you receive smooth and accurate translations without the need for manual copy and paste.
+With Fukurou, simply open the Chrome sidebar and select any text on a webpage; the AI will instantly translate it into your specified language.
+Whether it's news, technical documents, social media posts, or academic research, Fukurou ensures you receive smooth and accurate translations without the need for manual copy and paste.